-Strategic Science Investment Fund programmes brought together ‘CRI core funding’ and ‘IRO capability funding’ to provide a more active partnership between government and research organisations and deliver government science priorities.
+Strategic Science Investment Fund Programmes provides an active partnership between government and research organisations to deliver government science priorities.

-SSIF programmes are structured around science platforms.
+SSIF Programmes is structured around science platforms and prorgammes.
 A science platform is 'a combination of people, facilities, information and knowledge that provide a particular, ongoing science and innovation capability for New Zealand'.

 Further description of the principles underlying the science platforms can be found in the SSIF Investment Plan.

 In 2017 we ran a process to transfer $193 million of funding per year from CRI core funding into 16 SSIF science platforms across the 7 CRIs.